TwoStoryRobot/bcdevex-codechallenge2/README.md

 10. The rules and instructions set forth in this notice are in addition to any rules, terms and conditions set forth elsewhere in the RFP.

-# Architecture

-This is a single repo containing two node packages for both frontend and backend.
-Each directory will maintain it's own `package.json` and scripts for better isolation.
-You will need to change into each directory to run the appropriate npm scripts.

-## Frontend

-The frontend of the application is a react app in [`/frontend`](./frontend).

-### Scripts

-    npm start

-Start the react dev server.
-For development purposes.

-    npm run storybook

-Builds and runs storybook explorer for component driven development.
-All components will be viewable and interactable within storybook.

-## Backend

-The backend of the application is a koa server in [`/backend`](./backend).

-####

 # Code Challenge (Mines)